HackYourFuture/hackyourfuture.github.io/content/en/teach/teach-what_we_teach.md

 # What we teach

-Our students learn to build full-stack applications.
-We teach HTML, CSS, Command Line, Git, JavaScript, Node.js, React.js, MySQL and MongoDB.
+Our students learn how to build full-stack applications.
+We teach HTML, CSS, Command Line, Git, JavaScript, Node.js, React.js and MySQL.

 Aside from technology, our students learn how to think like a programmer by solving problems and work in teams.
 These fundamental skills prepare our students for their first jobs as web developers.